-GEON proposed custom color matched Resilience™ HC.
-The Resilience product line is designed to withstand a broad range of disinfectants with the necessary flammability and UV performance required for the application, while providing excellent moldability and surface finish.
+GEON proposed custom color matched GEON Rigid PVC compounds.
+The product line is designed to withstand a broad range of disinfectants with the necessary flammability and UV performance required for the application, while providing excellent moldability and surface finish.

-To ensure smooth production, GEON collaborated with the injection molder for the housing components, Dynamic Group Inc. Drawing on extensive rigid vinyl molding experience, GEON fine-tuned Resilience HC to enable a nearly drop-in solution with only minor modifications to prototype tooling.
+To ensure smooth production, GEON collaborated with the injection molder for the housing components, Dynamic Group Inc. Drawing on extensive rigid vinyl molding experience, GEON fine-tuned the rigid PVC formulation to enable a nearly drop-in solution with only minor modifications to prototype tooling.
 “We gained speed working with GEON.
 They offered immediate access to rigid vinyl material, engineering, and processing expertise, making our molder comfortable to try rigid vinyl,” said Doug Duchon, VP of R&D for Alliqua BioMedical Inc.

 The collaboration between the material, molding and design teams allowed Alliqua to launch the device within 5 months of initial discussions.
 “As a small company, we never expected that level of service and speed from a supplier, and the outcome is a really well received commercial product,” Duchon noted.
 By working with GEON, Alliqua leveraged 25+ years of healthcare industry experience and product support—from conceptualization to production—to help them respond to the challenge quickly and effectively.